-The District's fee-for-service funding model - collection of tolls and fares from bridge drivers and transit riders - has been dramatically impacted by the change in customer commute patterns brought on by the pandemic.
+The District's fee-for-service funding model - a collection of tolls and fares from bridge drivers and transit riders to pay for that service - has been dramatically impacted by the change in customer commute patterns brought on by the pandemic.
 The following graphs show the lasting impact of the reduction of commuters crossing from the north into San Francisco using the District's bridge, bus and ferry services.